 Today we’re kicking off a new series covering InVision features that get a little less of the limelight—including our tips and tricks on how you and your team can make the most of them.

-And we’re starting with a blank slate: the whiteboard.
+And we’re starting with a blank slate: our whiteboard, Freehand.

 For visual thinkers like designers, the whiteboard serves as a powerful ideation and exploration tool.
 It lets you quickly convey ideas that might take hundreds of words to describe—all in just a couple strokes of a marker.
 Plus, its ephemeral nature encourages outside-the-box thinking.
 Going in the wrong direction?
 Just wipe it away and start again.

 That’s exactly why we built a whiteboarding tool right into InVision.
 With it, team members and stakeholders around the world—or the meeting room table—can join in to create better prototypes, and hopefully, products.

 How to use Freehand to whiteboard in InVision

 You can use whiteboards 2 ways in InVision: pull 1 up in LiveShare, or start fresh, with a blank white space.

 In LiveShare, you can invite team members into a shared space for a collaborative live session and start drawing right on top of your project’s screens.
 It’s a great way to quickly show what needs axing, moving, and tweaking.